sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/resumes-intro/README.md

 To be effective as an advertisement for yourself, you should prioritize sections by how impressive they are likely to be to the person reading your resume.
 Here are some scenarios:

-* If you have some relevant technology experience already and some formal education:
+If you have some relevant technology experience already and some formal education:

-  * Contact
+1. Contact
-  * Work Experience
+1. Work Experience
-  * Education
+1. Education
-  * Accomplishments
+1. Accomplishments
-  * Skills
+1. Skills

-* If you have no technology experience and no formal education and few accomplishments:
+If you have no technology experience and no formal education and few accomplishments:

-  * Contact
+1. Contact
-  * Portfolio
+1. Portfolio
-  * Work Experience
+1. Work Experience
-  * Skills
+1. Skills
-  * Accomplishments
+1. Accomplishments

 Some principles:

 * Always lead with your contact information
 * Work experience is usually the most valuable because it represents you delivering value to an organization
-* A portfolio is usually used in place of work experience if none exists
+* A portfolio is usually used in place of technical work experience if none exists
 * Skills are usually the lowest priority, because they're less concrete than education or accomplishments.
 If you can include skills in the descriptions of jobs or portfolio items, this section can be omitted.

 ## Applicant Tracking Systems

-Applicant Tracking Systems (ATS's) are automated tools that scan resumes from incoming applications and help recruiters manage the flow.
+Applicant Tracking Systems, or ATSs, are automated tools that scan resumes from incoming applications and help recruiters manage the flow.
 You may come across a lot of advice about optimizing your resume for ATSs, often people or companies selling resume services.
 This is rarely necessary.
 ATS keyword matching is notoriously unreliable, and most recruiters know it.
 Recruiters are afraid of missing applications from great candidates because they were filtered by the ATS, so there's a good chance a human will scan your resume.

 ## Resumes are Scanned, Not Read